tzvetanmoev/GlobalCarb/docs/index.md

 We build an interactive visualisation exploring global carbon footprint inequality by country and decile for the period 1990-2019.
 The data is taken from the [World Inequality Database](https://wid.world//) (WID).

 [Click here to go to the graphs](html/fig_1990.html){: .button}

-You can also download the data here in <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-3-carbon/master/wid_car_footprint_usd19_wide.xls" download ="download"> xlsx </a> or <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-3-carbon/master/wid_car_footprint_usd19_wide.csv" download ="download"> csv </a> formats.

 Below you can see the global distribution of carbon footprints across income deciles in 2019.
 Carbon footprint refers to the tonnes of greenhouse gas emissions per capita in an income decile.
 Taller blocks correspond to higher carbon footprints.
 Countries with larger populations are assigned wider blocks.
 Colours correspond to how rich the country was in 1990, with poorer countries shaded red and richer countries shaded green.
 Countries are ordered according to national income per capita in each year, while holding colours fixed from the 1990 income per capita ordering.
 Therefore, with these figures we can see inequality within and across countries over time as well as changes in per capita income.
 You can click on the picture to explore the graph in greater depth.